Evading and crashing anti-malware solutions via data collection overloading during analysis serialization

 \section{Related work}

 Dynamic analysis of binaries with and without the use of automated sandboxing is central to malware analysis.
-Prior work has demonstrated various methods by which adversaries attempt to compromise these systems.
-Evasion of malware sandboxes typically aims to identify the sandbox environment through multiple means, such as timing attacks against virtualization, registry, network, or CPU artifact attacks, as well as detection of human interaction ~\cite{bulazel2017survey}.
+Prior work has shown various ways in which adversaries try to defeat these systems.
+Evasion of malware sandboxes usually aims at the identification of the sandbox environment through various means, such as timing attacks against virtualization, registry, network, or CPU artifact attacks, and human interaction detection ~\cite{10.1145/3150376.3150378}.
 For example, SandPrint showed that sandbox implementations may leak stable fingerprints that malware can detect and react to~\cite{yokoyama2016sandprint}.
 Timing and resource channels remain practical.
 Embedding proof-of-work into malware exposes timing asymmetries between bare-metal and scaled cloud sandboxes, reducing the effectiveness of online analysis services~\cite{nappa2021powhow}.